ivanramel/ivanramel.github.io/essays/typescript-familiar-but-refreshing.md

 <img width="400px" class="rounded float-start pe-4" src="../img/typescriptlogo.png">

 ## A "New" Experience
-When I heard that we were going to learn Typescript in ICS 314 I thought I wouldn't have to learn much as I already had learned a few coding languages those being, Java, C, and C++.
-Mainly Java as it has similarities to Javascript with the syntax and object orientation parts being the where the similarities essentially start and end.
-And with Typescript being a superset of Javascript all I had to do was relearn some Javascript and the new features intoduced in TypeScript.
-Should be easy, right?
-That thought quickly disappeared after the first week of ICS 314 because as I started relearning Javascript, I realized there was alot I forgot when I initially learned it back in high school.
-And on top of that, the exorbitant amount of features that the developers of Typescript decided to add.
+When I heard that we were going to learn TypeScript in ICS 314, I initially thought it wouldn’t be too challenging.
+I had already learned a few programming languages—Java, C, and C++—with Java being the one I was most familiar with.
+Since Java shares some similarities with JavaScript, particularly in syntax and object-oriented concepts, I assumed the transition would be smooth.
+And because TypeScript is a superset of JavaScript, I figured I just needed to brush up on JavaScript and learn a few new TypeScript features.
+It should be easy, right?

-After I learned Typescript for the most part, it just made me think about all these features that should be in vanilla Javascript with the main one being static typing.
-From all the languages I've learned during my stay at UH Manoa they all had me at least declare what data type my variable, function, etc. Javascript did not and I didn't think about that until I tried Typescript.
-I also like that it requires little setup compared to other programming languages I know for example outputting "Hello World" in Javascript/Typescript compared to C.
+That illusion quickly vanished after the first week of ICS 314.
+As I began relearning JavaScript, I realized just how much I had forgotten since first encountering it in high school.
+On top of that, I was surprised by the overwhelming number of new features introduced in TypeScript.
+The learning curve was steeper than I expected.

+Once I got more comfortable with TypeScript, I began to appreciate its design—especially the features that I now feel should have been in vanilla JavaScript all along.
+Static typing, in particular, stood out.
+Every other language I’ve studied at UH Mānoa required me to explicitly declare data types for variables and functions.
+JavaScript didn’t, and I never questioned that until I used TypeScript.
+The structure and discipline that static typing brings made my code feel more reliable and easier to debug.

+Another advantage I noticed is how little setup is required to get started with TypeScript.
+For example, printing “Hello, World!” is simple and concise:

 Javascript/Typescript:
 ```javascript
 console.log("Hello World");
 ```

-Pretty simple since its on one line and easy to understand. console.log would print out to the console, and "Hello World" is the desired message we want to print out.
-Now lets take a look at C.
+It’s straightforward—one line that clearly expresses the desired output.
+Compare that to

 C:
 ```c